miam84/slides/README.md

 ```

 ## Installation
-Install the bower packages with this cmd executed from the root folder of the project
+Install the node packages with the following cmd executed from the root folder of the project
 ```
-bower install
+npm install
 ```

 => You're good to go.
 Navigate to the subfolders to display the slideshows.